-The Cheakamus Community Forest (CCF) and the RMOW Forest & Wildland Advisory Committee (FWAC) are working together to develop an access management plan that identifies roads, hiking trails and mountain bike trails, who is responsible, then outlines a plan for ensuring that each aspect complements and enhances the others.
+The Cheakamus Community Forest (CCF) and the RMOW Forest & Wildland Advisory Committee (FWAC) developed an access management plan that identifies roads and bridges, who is responsible, and contributes to a plan for ensuring that they are managed to keep recreation options open and accessible.

 To better understand the current state of hiking trails in the area, in 2011 the Hiking Trails Task Force led by Kurt Mueller researched existing hiking trails in the Whistler area and made recommendations for improvements as well as suggestions for new trails.
 Their research documents the deteriorated state of many of the hiking trails and makes a strong argument for applying more resources to improvements and new trails that would be a benefit to the Whistler experience and economy.